 Channels let an agent receive and send messages outside the web UI.
-Connect Telegram, SMS, or other supported providers, and the agent can reply to incoming messages just like it does in chat, with tools, memory, delegation, and signals all working the same way.
+Connect Telegram, Slack, Discord, WhatsApp, Signal, SMS, or any of the other supported providers, and the agent can reply to incoming messages just like it does in chat, with tools, memory, delegation, and signals all working the same way.

 Spaces and agents